-Fact-checking process involves four stages:
+The fact-checking process involves four stages:

-- Search of information about a source
+- The search for information about the source

 - How verifiable is the information reported by media/statement made by a source?
-Is it a fact or an opinion, forecast, hypothesis?
+Is it a fact or an opinion, forecast, or hypothesis?

 - Does it involve the manipulation of facts?
-Does it look like half-truth and cherry-picking of facts?
+Does it look like a half-truth and cherry-picking of facts?

-- How significant is an error?
+- How significant is the error?

-- How reliable is a source?
+- How reliable is the source?

 - How newsworthy is the story?

-2. Verification of facts.
 Myth Detector verifies facts through open sources.

-- Fake news
+- Verifying Fake News

-- Photo manipulation
+- Photo verification

-- Video manipulation
+- Video verification